 For simple understanding, let’s say in year 2019 the ‘cost of living’ was $1200 per person.
 In year 2020, a similar calculation shows the ‘cost of living’ went up to $1230.
 The year over year inflation is ($1230 – $1200) / ($1200) = $30 / $1200 = 0.025 or 2.5%

 In the real world, the Bureau of Labor Statistics in the USA tracks inflation via CPI, which is indexed at a value of 100 for 1984 as the base year.

 Since inflation is measured relative to a base year, you can pick your own year and compute inflation compared to that year.
 In the chart below I have based the year 2010 as my base year and defined my inflation index as 100 for January 2010.
 According to the chart, the average inflation index in 2020 stands at 118.6.
 So what does that mean?
 It simply means that the ‘cost of living’ has gone up 18.6% from 2010 to 2020 according to the Consumer Price Index data.

 Limitations of CPI as a measure of inflation

 Earlier I mentioned that CPI is not a perfect measure of inflation.
 Why is that so?
 Without going too much into detail, CPI is not perfect because of a few reasons

-- it does account for a representative sample of all products and services produced and consumed.
+- it does NOT account for a representative sample of all products and services produced and consumed.

 - Neither does CPI take into account product substitutions, say CPI takes price of oranges into account, and during a season oranges become expensive and consumers switch to eating apple (or another fruit) instead.
-That substitution is not accounted for.
+That substitution is not accounted for in CPI.